By the end of this section, you will be able to:

 - Explain how tidal forces generate the geological activity we see on Europa and Io

 From 1996 to 1999, the Galileo spacecraft careered through the jovian system on a complex but carefully planned trajectory that provided repeated close encounters with the large Galilean moons.
+More recently, the Juno spacecraft, also a Jupiter orbiter, has provided a few close looks at Ganymede and Europa.
 (Beginning in 2004, we received an even greater bonanza of information about Titan, obtained from the Cassini spacecraft and its Huygens probe, which landed on its surface.
 We include Titan, Saturn’s one big moon, here for comparison.)
 Table 12.1 summarizes some basic facts about these large moons (plus our own Moon for comparison).

 (Earth’s Moon = 1)